Tests offer little or no benefit to patients, but have several potential downsides.

 Drinking plenty of water

-Your child's healthcare provider may want to see your child back again a few days after treatment starts to see how treatment is working.
+Your child's healthcare provider may want to see them back again a few days after treatment starts to see how treatment is working.

 How can I help prevent a UTI in my child?